 The Pauline and Irving Tanner Dean's Scholars

 Each year the college's undergraduate admissions committees name a small group of outstanding applicants as The Pauline and Irving Tanner Dean's Scholars.
-These scholars are chosen from applicants with demonstrated commitment and enthusiasm for the life of the mind and with outstanding high school records.
+These scholars demonstrate an enthusiasm for the life of the mind and possess outstanding high school records.
 The program is designed to honor students for their attributes and accomplishments and to attract them to the college.
 It is also designed to guide these promising students in their acculturation to the academic and intellectual life of the college.

 The Honor Confers Several Benefits